lhindman/cs253-lab10/README.md

 ### Problem Description
 Gradebook is an adaptation of a CS121 project used to demonstrate processing CSV files as well as working with ArrayLists and is revisited when we discuss Arrays.
 This version of the Gradebook application allows the user to specify a CSV file containing student grade data command-line.
 The application will open the CSV, load the grades from the CSV file into a dynamically allocated array.
 The array will initially be allocated to hold a max of 8 student grades, but will grow as needed by doubling its size each time.
 Once the grade data has been loaded from the CSV file, the grades array will be sorted based upon score, then displayed in the console.
 <br />
-1. Carefully study the StudentGrader header file (StudentGrade.h)
+1. Carefully study the provided Student header file (Student.h) and function definitions (Student.c)
 <br /><br />
-The StudentGrade struct as well as function declarations for the related functions described below have been provided in StudentGrade.h.
-Please do not modify the provided StudentGrade.h file.
-Details regarding each function as well as expected return values are included in the comments associated with each function declaration in StudentGrade.h.
+The Student struct as well as function declarations for the related functions described below have been provided in Student.h.
+Please do not modify the provided Student.h or Student.c files.
+Details regarding each function as well as expected return values are included in the comments associated with each function declaration in Student.h.
 The following is a summary of this content:

 - Data members
   - char lastname[20];